This blog post will show you how you can switch Azure Bastion from the Standard SKU to the Basic SKU (tier) via the use of an Azure PowerShell script.

 * In a previous blog post, I already wrote an Azure PowerShell script that upgrades a bastion host from the Basic SKU to the Standard SKU.
 If you want, you can take a look at it over here: Azure Bastion: Upgrade Basic SKU to Standard SKU with Azure PowerShell

-However, downgrading from the Standard SKU to the Basic SKU is not possible and not supported at the moment.
+However, downgrading from the Standard SKU to the Basic SKU is not possible and is not supported at the moment.

 - Remove the breaking change warning messages.

-- Save the Bastion host if it exists in the subscription as a variable and check if it uses the Basic SKU; if so, exit the script, otherwise the script will continue.
+- Save the Bastion host if it exists in the subscription as a variable and check if it uses the Basic SKU; if so, exit the script; otherwise the script will continue.

 - Store the specified set of Azure Bastion host tags in a hash table.